untool/untool/packages/react/README.md

 Its `runtime`, i.e. `browser` and `server`, mixins are a bit more interesting as they are `untool`'s only default [`render`](https://github.com/untool/untool/blob/master/packages/core/README.md#renderargs-runtime-only) mixins.
 They set up [React](https://reactjs.org) for client- and server-side rendering.
 Additionally, they provide mixin hooks of their own to allow you to add your own features, for example [Redux](https://redux.js.org) support.

+During application startup, `@untool/react` runs a check to determine if certain npm packages are installed multiple times.
+If you see warnings telling you that this is the case, you will want to make sure you get rid of these duplicates, as they will almost certainly break things in interesting ways.

 ### Installation

 ```bash